mdbecker/pixi_jupyter_container/README.md

 http://localhost:8888
 ```

-By default, token/password authentication is disabled for convenience in local development.
+By default, token/password authentication is disabled for convenience during local development.
 (Do **not** use this configuration in production.)

 ## Project Structure